GUIDELINES FOR SERVING DOCUMENTS AT THE SALT LAKE CITY RECORDERS OFFICE

 Service of Notice of Claims, Subpoenas or Complaints on Salt Lake City Corporation should be accomplished in the following way until Salt Lake City rescinds its Proclamation Declaring a Local Emergency:

-Notice of Claims: All notices of claims should be mailed to: Salt Lake City Recorder, P.O.
-Box 145515, Salt Lake City, UT 84114-5515.
-To be timely, the notice of claim must be mailed on or before the deadline for filing, which will be determined by the postmarked date on the envelope.
+Notice of Claims: All notices of claims can be mailed to: Salt Lake City Recorder, P.O.
+Box 145515, Salt Lake City, UT 84114-5515 OR emailed to email@example.com.
+To be timely, the notice of claim must be mailed/emailed on or before the deadline for filing, which will be determined by the postmarked date on the envelope/email.

-Subpoenas and Complaints: To serve a Subpoena or Complaint on Salt Lake City Corporation, please contact David Mull in the Salt Lake City Attorney’s Office to arrange for acceptance of service.
-He may be contacted on (801) 535-7610 or at David.Mull@slcgov.com.
+Subpoenas and Complaints: To serve a Subpoena or Complaint on Salt Lake City Corporation, please contact Katie Nichols in the Salt Lake City Attorney’s Office to arrange for acceptance of service.
+She may be contacted at (801) 535-7663 or at Katherine.Nichols@slcgov.com.
 Please note that only Salt Lake City Corporation can be served at the Salt Lake City Recorder’s Office.
 To serve an employee of Salt Lake City Corporation, please refer to the options provided in Rule 4 of the Utah Rules of Civil Procedure for service on individuals.